 The program is currently in Beta, and is likely to open up to more marketplaces in the future.

-How to Start Using Amazon Attribution
+How to Use Amazon Attribution

 Once approved, you can start creating tags for your various traffic sources.
 As soon as traffic starts coming through your tagged links, you will be able to see insights and Amazon sales activity of people coming from these links.